Scientific Name: Melissa Officinalis

 Safety: Not suitable for use in the first 16 weeks of pregnancy.
 Mandarin can oxidize quickly, so beware of using old oils which can cause skin sensitivity.

-Since the yield of Melissa oil from a lemon balm plant is so low, it is often adulterated with other oils such as lemon verbena that are known skin irritants.
-It does carry some danger of skin sensitivity and as such Tisserand and Young 2013 suggests a maximum dermal limit of 0.9%.
+Since the yield of Melissa Oil from a Lemon Balm plant is so low, it is often adulterated with other oils such as Lemon Verbena which are known skin irritants.
+It does carry some danger of skin sensitivity and as such Tisserand and Young 2013 suggest a maximum dermal limit of 0.9%.

 Why Choose VINEVIDA?